FUNDINGPIPS ARTICLE Β· RULES

 • IP address location

-• Browser language/locale indicators
+• Browser language and locale indicators

 At KYC verification